jaantollander/masters-thesis/content/30_methods.md

 ---

 The `<source>` indicates the target of the data such as `scratch-MDT0000` or `scratch-OST0000`.
-The `job_stats` contains entries for each workload with unique identifier `job_id` that has performed file system operations on the target.
+The `job_stats` contains entries for each workload with the unique identifier `job_id` that has performed file system operations on the target.
-We can specify its format with `jobid_name` parameter in Lustre with following format codes:
+We can specify its format with `jobid_name` parameter in Lustre with the following format codes:

 - `%e` executable name
 - `%h` fully-qualified hostname
-- `%H` short hostname (everything after first dot `.` is dropped)
+- `%H` short hostname (everything after the first dot `.` is dropped)
 - `%j` job ID from environment variable specified by `jobid_var` setting.
 - `%u` user ID number
 - `%g` group ID number